 In reviewing and comparing the costs documented below, transportation costs to and from assessment facilities is one substantive cost that has not been included for those conducting in-person assessments.
 This is due to the inconsistency with which transportation costs are reflected in the costs provided by transit agencies.
-This omission of costs should facilitate an apples-to-apples comparison but is nevertheless a factor that should be examined by all agencies considering in-person assessments.
-Decision-makers may view these per assessment costs as high, therefore education regarding the long-term cost and civil rights benefits of more accurate assessments is important.
+While the omission of transportation costs to and from assessment facilities facilitatates an apples-to-apples comparison across agencies, a more complete analysis of in-person assessments must include these costs.